-1. The institution, a location of the institution, or an educational program offered by the institution was closed or discontinued, and you did not choose to participate in a teach-out plan approved by the Bureau or did not complete a chosen teach-out plan approved by the Bureau.
+1. The institution, a location of the institution, or an educational program offered by the institution was closed or discontinued, and you did not choose to participate in teach-out plan approved by the Bureau or did not complete a chosen teach-out a teach-out plan approved plan approved by the Bureau.